jangarong/jangarong.github.io/README.md

         * `/public/b/archive/*` - This contains archived pages stored in singefile.

 Side B development has been paused.
 Expect bugs on this website!

+# note on electron build

+when accessicing via url it works http://localhost:21980/ but via the electron app it doesn't work due to JS files not proxying well. should account for querying.